 Experimental design

-Juvenile Manila clams (mean±SD; length =13.9mm±2.1; width=18.3mm±2.7; wet weight = 1.45g±0.6) were obtained from the Taylor Shellfish hatchery in Quilcene, WA and transported to the ocean acidification facility at the University of Washington Friday Harbor Laboratories.
-Clams were exposed to seawater equilibrated to ambient (400 μatm; pH 8.03) or elevated (1000 μatm; pH 7.67) pCO2 levels.
-Gas equilibration was achieved by stripping seawater of CO2 using a membrane contactor under vacuum pressure.
+Juvenile Manila clams (mean±SD; length =13.9mm±2.1; width=18.3mm±2.7; wet weight = 1.45g±0.6) were obtained from the Taylor Shellfish hatchery in Quilcene, WA and transported to the ocean acidification facility at the University of Washington Friday Harbor Laboratories on San Juan Island, WA.
+Clams were exposed to seawater equilibrated to ambient (400 μatm; pH 8.03) or elevated (1000 μatm; pH 7.67) pCO2.
+Gas equilibration was achieved by stripping seawater filtered to 0.2 µm of CO2 using a membrane contactor under vacuum pressure.
 Pure CO2 gas was then mixed with CO2-free air using gas proportionators.
 The prepared gas mixtures were then equilibrated with seawater using solenoid valves attached to Venturi injectors.
-Dissolved CO2 was monitored by measuring pH using a Honeywell controller connected to a Durafet pH probe adjusted to maintain the desired pH.
-Total alkalinity measurements were performed prior to the addition of animals to the system and once per week following the addition of animals.
-Additionally, spectrophotometric pH samples were taken daily.
-Carbonate chemistry measurements, including partial pressure CO2 as well as aragonite and calcite saturation, were calculated from alkalinity, spectrophotometric pH, and salinity using the CO2 calculator “CO2Calc” (Robbins et al. 2010) with the following parameters: physical data parameters °C=25, adjusted conditions °C= 13, CO2 constants: Lueker et al. 2000, KHSO4: Dickson (1990b), pH Scale: Total scale (mol/kgSW), Air-Sea Flux: Wanninkhof, 1992.
+Treatments were monitored by measuring pH using a Honeywell controller connected to a Durafet pH probe adjusted to maintain the desired pH.
+Durafet calibration was ensured daily using spectrophotometric pH.
+Total alkalinity (AT) measurements were performed prior to the addition of animals to the system and once per week following the addition of animals.
+The water chemistry inside the animal chambers (AT and spectrophotometric pH) were also monitored once a week.
+Carbonate chemistry measurements, including partial pressure CO2 as well as aragonite and calcite saturation, were calculated from AT, spectrophotometric pH, and salinity using the CO2 calculator “CO2Calc” and adjusting for ambient temperature of the experiment (13°C)(Robbins et al. 2010) with the following parameters: CO2 constants: Lueker et al. 2000, KHSO4: Dickson (1990b), pH Scale: Total scale (mol/kgSW), Air-Sea Flux: Wanninkhof, 1992.

-Each experimental treatment contained 8 replicate 3L chambers maintained at a constant temperature of 13°C and a flow rate of 1.9L/hr.
+Each experimental treatment contained 8 replicate 3-L chambers maintained at a constant temperature of 13°C and a flow rate of 1.9L/hr.
 Each chamber contained 10 clams for a total starting number of 80 juvenile clams for each treatment.
-At the end of each week, one clam from each chamber was sacrificed and gill tissue dissected and flash frozen.
+At the end of each week, one clam from each chamber was sacrificed and gill tissue dissected and flash frozen in liquid nitrogen.
 A total of eight clams were sampled from each pCO2 treatment each week leaving a total of 56 clams at the end of the three-week sampling period.
 After the three weeks the remaining clams were exposed to a temperature stress.
+You need to say something here about finding the lethal heat treatment.

 Clams were transferred to a temperature-equilibrated treatment water bath and exposed for one hour to 38 or 39°C. During thermal treatments, clams were completely submerged in their designated pCO2 treatment seawater.
 Clams were then returned to 13°C at their respective pCO2 treatment conditions and mortality was monitored for one week.
 A total of 14 clams (two replicate groups of seven animals) were used for each pCO2 and temperature combination.
 Mortality was assessed based on gaping behavior.
 Clams that failed to close their shells in response to mechanical stimulation were considered moribund.